Some Teaching Materials Used in the Past

 PHI-1060 Symbolic Logic, Ashoka University, Monsoon (=Fall) term [2018-21]

-This last video shows the slides I use to explain scope ambiguities in quantified expressions.
+This last Logic video shows some slides I use to explain scope ambiguities in quantified expressions.

 Philosophy 101: No Bakwās, AshokaX Horizons, Winter 2021